Amenability, definable groups, and automorphism groups: Topological dynamics for topological groups via model theory

 Hence, the logic topology on ${G^*}^{00}_{\topo}/{G^*}^{000}_{\topo}$ is trivial, and so rather useless.
 Thus, a question arises, how to treat $G^*/{G^*}^{000}_{\topo}$ and ${G^*}^{00}_{\topo}/{G^*}^{000}_{\topo}$ as mathematical objects and how to measure their complexity.
 A possible answer in the context of $G^*/{G^*}^{000}_{M}$ was given in \cite{KrPi} (with further applications to Borel cardinalities in \cite{KrPiRz}), and below we note that the arguments from \cite{KrPi} go through also in our topological context.
 We do not repeat the proofs, as they are almost the same as in \cite{KrPi}.
 The material contained in the rest of this subsection will not be used in further sections, so the reader may skip it with no harm, but we should mention here that Corollary \ref{main corollary 3} confirms Conjecture \ref{con: topological version of the conjecture from KrPi} under the stronger assumption of strong amenability.
+If the reader is interested in details standing behind the remaining part of Subsection \ref{subsection: topological category}, he or she can either go through the proofs in \cite{KrPi}, or consult Section 6.4 of the very recently written Ph.D. thesis \cite{RzePhD}, where it is briefly explained how Theorems \ref{main theorem 1} and \ref{main theorem 2} follow from a similar, but much more general, abstract result (which is fully proved in \cite{RzePhD}).

 The next remark follows easily from Proposition \ref{prop: description of *}.

 \begin{rem} The function $\hat{f}$ defined after Remark \ref{rem: description of G^000} is a semigroup epimorphism. \end{rem}